 WE BELIEVE how we treat the hungry, the thirsty, the naked, the stranger, the sick, and the prisoner is how we treat Christ himself.
 Matthew 25:31-46; Luke 4:18.
 What does CARE believe, as individuals and as a group?
 Members talked about living out this belief in our community – the challenges and rewards.

 The teams are smaller, the R@T program continues to be strong and we are averaging between 45 and 60 guests each month.

 Backpack Ministries –

-There was discussion about an appeal in the fall to sponsor a Backpack Child as a way of building our funds for the program and directly connecting our members with what Gloria & Hank and their team does each month.
-Susan will follow – up with Gloria.
+There was discussion about an appeal in the fall to sponsor a Backpack Child as a way of building our funds for the program and directly connecting our members.

-Dianne and Betty reported on the success of the Women’s Build - $81,000 has been raised that surpasses their goal.
+$81,000 has been raised that surpasses their goal.
 There are 35 on the team from St. James.
-Dianne reported that the Women’s Build has gone up faster than any other Habitat House.
 Dedication should be in late September.

-Susan reported that the program she worked with before has changed dramatically and is no longer through the National Episcopal Church.
+The program has changed dramatically and is no longer through the National Episcopal Church.
 They are in the process of phasing out the program.

-Annette reported that LEOS continues to become more stable with the hiring of Phil Mattheis and some assistants who are covering the night shift.
-The St. James group is now doing 2.5 hour shifts to fill in from the loss of Ken.
-Steve Greer oversaw the Golf Tournament fundraiser which doubled from what they raised last year.
+LEOS continues to become more stable with the hiring of Phil Mattheis and some assistants who are covering the night shift.
+The St. James group is now doing 2.5 hour shifts.

 Dental Care – Helping Hands & Health Department